 3. Motivating example

 In this section, a published motivating example was used to compare MCMAR to MMR.
-This example derives from Xiong et al.’s work [24], in which the MMR-based two-stage strategy was used to study the ERRs between temperature and hand, foot and mouth disease (HFMD) from 143 prefecture-level cities in China.
-Based on the region-specific ERRs estimated by stratified DLNMs in the first stage in Xiong et al.’s work, we used the proposed MCMAR model to reanalyze the ERRs in the second stage.
+This example derives from Xiong et al.’s work [24], in which the commonly used MMR-based two-stage strategy was employed to study the ERRs between temperature and hand, foot and mouth disease (HFMD) from 143 prefecture-level cities in China.
+In the first stage, a DLNM was independently constructed for each city to obtain a rough region-specific ERR.
+Then a multivariate meta-regression was used to obtain the average ERR and explore the causes of heterogeneity in ERRs.
+In this work, based on the region-specific ERRs estimated in the first stage by Xiong et al.’s work, we used the proposed MCMAR model to reanalyze the ERRs in the second stage.
 Then, the reanalyzed result was compared to that in Xiong et al.’s work.
 Notably, the spatial distribution of ERRs was not presented by Xiong et al., possibly due to the limitation of MMR.

 3.1.
 ERR between temperature and HFMD